on orders of $85 or more

 This web page shows only a small excerpt of our Llewellyn research.
 Another 253 words (18 lines of text) covering the years 1066, 1500, 1380 and 1415 are included under the topic Early Llewellyn History in all our PDF Extended History products

-Another 28 words (2 lines of text) are included under the topic Early Llewellyn Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Llewellyn Notables in all our PDF Extended History products

 anxiously awaited the work, freedom, and opportunities that they believed lay in North America.
 Those who did journey over to the United States and what became known as Canada often realized those dreams, but only through much toil and perseverance.
 Whenever and however these Welsh

 Llewellyn Settlers in United States in the 17th Century

 Llewellyn Settlers in United States in the 19th Century